 The Jefferson Council, formed by University of Virginia alumni and other stakeholders, is dedicated to preserving the legacy of Thomas Jefferson, the Lawn, the Honor Code, and the intellectual diversity one would expect from Mr. Jefferson’s university.

-Several local and national organizations are championing the cause of intellectual diversity and fighting the cancel culture on college campuses.
+Many organizations are championing the cause of intellectual diversity and fighting the cancel culture on college campuses.
 If you are interested in pursuing these topics, we recommend you check these organizations.